Where to Vote

 - Regular Polls: On Election Day, November 9, Regular Polls will be open from 9 a.m. to 8 p.m.
 The City will be offering free transit on Election Day.

 - Advanced Polls: Anyone can vote early at Advanced Polls.
 Advanced Polls take place November 2, 3 and 4.
-Learn more about our drive-through polling station at City Hall, or the advanced poll locations located throughout the city.
+Learn more about Advanced Poll locations throughout the city.

 - Mobile Polls (Vote in Residence): Voters who are unable to visit a polling station due to disability or limited mobility can apply to have a representative come to them to cast their vote.
 Mobile Polls take place Monday, November 2 to Monday, November 9.
 The deadline to apply is Monday, October 19.

 - Special Polls: Voters in hospitals, senior centres or special care facilities are able to take advantage of our Special Polls stations.

 - Mail-in Ballots: All eligible voters have the option to apply to mail in their ballot.
 Voters can now apply by email, mail, fax or in person at the Election Office.
 Ballots must be received at the Elections Regina Office before 8 p.m. on Election Day.